 5 Ways to Help Reduce UTIs

 Urinary tract infections (UTIs) affect millions of people each year and rank as the second most common type of body infection.
 Catheter-associated urinary tract infections (CAUTIs) are the most common nosocomial (acute care and extended care facilities) infection.
-We are passionate about helping people stay healthy and become independent so we've compiled a list that may help you reduce or even eliminate your urinary tract infections like it has for our Founder, Todd Brown, and many of our urinary catheter customers.
+We are passionate about helping people stay healthy and become independent so we’ve compiled a list that may help you reduce or even eliminate your urinary tract infections as it has for our Founder, Todd Brown and many of our urinary catheter customers.